leon4rd/test/README.md

-## Today a man knocked on my door and asked for a small donation towards the local swimming pool.
-I gave him a glass of water.
+## I wish I could clean mirrors for a living.
+It's just something I can see myself doing.